-- 13. Other Postemployment Benefit Plan The Town participates in one other postemployment benefit plan ("OPEB"), the Employee Health Benefit Plan (the "Plan").
+- 12. Other Postemployment Benefit Plan The Town participates in one other postemployment benefit plan ("OPEB"), the Employee Health Benefit Plan (the "Plan").
 This is available to employees hired prior to July 1, 2010.
 The Town currently finances the Plan following a pay-as-you-go approach, paying an amount each year equal to the benefits distributed or claimed during the year.
 For purposes of measuring the net OPEB liability, deferred outflows and inflows of resources related to OPEB and OPEB expense have been determined on the same basis as they are reported by the Plan.
-For this purpose, the Plan recognizes benefit payments when due and payable in accordance with the benefit terms. - 14.
+For this purpose, the Plan recognizes benefit payments when due and payable in accordance with the benefit terms. - 13.
 Interfund Transfers The General Fund provides the basis of local resources for other governmental funds.
-These transactions are recorded as "Transfers in/(out" in the General Fund and "Transfers in/(out" in the receiving fund in the Fund Financial Statements. - 15.
-Use of Estimates The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+These transactions are recorded as "Transfers in/(out" in the General Fund and "Transfers in/(out" in the receiving fund in the Fund Financial Statements.

-TOWN OF ROLESVILLE, NORTH CAROLINA NOTES TO FINANCIAL STATEMENTS
+TOWN OF ROLESVILLE, NORTH CAROLINA NOTES TO THE FINANCIAL STATEMENTS